Motion Picture Academy board to consider kicking out Harvey Weinstein

 The academy is not the only Hollywood group convening to discuss the Weinstein scandal.

-The Producers Guild of America will also reconsider his status at a meeting on Saturday.
+The Producers Guild of America is also planning to reconsider his status.
+The guild was supposed to meet on Saturday, but now the meeting is scheduled to take place on Monday.

 The British Academy of Film and Television Arts, or BAFTA, has already suspended Weinstein's membership.